Best Places in Sintra: What Should You Prioritise?

-The best places in Sintra depend entirely on how much time you have.
-With one day, the choice is between
+The best places in Sintra depend less on a definitive ranking and more on how much time you actually have.

-The best places in Sintra depend entirely on how much time you have.
-With one day, the choice is between
+The best places in Sintra depend less on a definitive ranking and more on how much time you actually have.

 A day at Praia das Maçãs works best when the plan stays loose.
-The beach is the starting point, not
+The beach is the starting point, but

-The best time to visit Cabo da Roca depends on what you want from it.
-Early morning offers quiet and
+The best time to visit Cabo da Roca depends on what matters most to you.
+Early morning brings quieter viewpoints,

-Almoçageme is a small Portuguese village in the municipality of Sintra that most first-time visitors pass through without stopping.
-Those
+Almoçageme is a small village on the Sintra coast that most first-time visitors pass through without stopping.
+Those who do

 How many days in Sintra depends on what you want from the trip.
 One day covers the highlights.
 Two days